telecombcn-dl/2018-dlai-team10/index.md

 The evaluation of the challenge is performed according to the Mean Average Precision @ 3 (MAP@3): MAP@3=1U∑u=1U∑k=1min(n,3)P(k) where U is the number of scored drawings in the test data, P(k) is the precision at cutoff k, and n is the number predictions per drawing.

 The current leader of the competition has a score of 0.95480.
-However, our results can not be compared to this because we have not implemented our models neither used all the data that the challenge requested.
+However, our results can not be compared to this because we have not implemented our models neither used all the data that the challenge provided.

 # 5. Future Work